Welcome to St Augustine’s Church

 Online Sunday Services

-Saint Augustine’s Church now has its own YouTube channel, on which it is intended that our 10:00 am Sunday services will be available during the period of restrictions required to reduce the impact of the pandemic.
-It can now (since 23rd July 2020) be found at https://www.youtube.com/channel/UCYBIuyAatl5kfw5dcthxF-w, and we hope you will visit it, and join in, though at a distance, with our Sunday worship.
+Saint Augustine’s Church has its own YouTube channel, on which our 10:00 am Sunday services will be available during the period of restrictions required to reduce the impact of the pandemic.
+It can be found at https://www.youtube.com/channel/UCYBIuyAatl5kfw5dcthxF-w, and we hope that if you cannot join us in person then you will visit it, and participate, albeit at a distance, in our Sunday worship.

-We are family–friendly and have an active children’s church on Sundays, though this takes a break during the school summer holidays.
+We are family–friendly and normally have an active children’s church on Sundays, though this takes a break during the school summer holidays — and during the current pandemic!

 For our adult members, Home Groups are organised at various times throughout the year and there are both men’s and women’s Saturday breakfasts, with speakers, from time to time.